 - We use the Chilli challenge to support differentiation throughout the school

 - From 2017 we have adopted an integrated day across the school.
 We use challenge cards in EYFS and KS1 alongside structured in class small group learning.
-In KS2 we use the DIAL (Discovery, Independent, Amend, Led) approach which clearly defines for children the type of learning they are engaged in and the expectation for each learning area.
+In KS2 we use the DIAL (Discovery, Initiative, Awareness, Listening) approach which clearly defines for children the type of learning they are engaged in and the expectation for each learning area.
+These also double up as our learning values and are rewarded against alongside our other values (Positivity, Acceptance, Relationships, Kindness).
 We aim to ensure that metacognition and depth and quality of questioning supports deeper thinking and learning.

 Documents and information

 - Our school focus diagram has been developed since 2013 when we had clear priorities to work towards from our OFSTED inspection.
 It has also been shaped through what our data and other sources of information tell us.
 It shows what we have embedded and are sustaining along with our latest school improvement priorities all underpinned by OFSTED recommendations on what we need to work on to aim for outstanding – School focus 2017 – 2018 PDF

 - We have a clear INSET and Professional Development Meeting yearly calendar to ensure that we have training and opportunities for CPD which support whole school improvement. – INSET PLAN 17-18 PDFSpecialists timetable Spring PDF